rasinmuhammed/.github/profile/README.md

 ## 💻 Featured Projects

+### Reccu - Anime Recommender Engine
+Developed a neural filtering-based content recommender system for anime using dense feature embeddings and similarity scoring with Scikit-learn and TensorFlow.
+Deployable via Docker, Jenkins, GCP and Google Kubernetes Engine.
+Implemented experiment tracking using CometML and Code and Artifacts versioning using DVC.

 ### [Hotel Reservation Prediction](https://hotel-reservation-prediction-704161002025.us-central1.run.app/)
 MLOps pipeline with LightGBM model for hotel cancellation prediction, deployed via Docker, Jenkins, and GCP